AI Plant Identifier

-Instantly identify plant species with our free AI-powered plant identifier.
+Instantly identify plant species with our AI-powered plant identifier.
 Simply upload a photo of any plant, and our advanced AI will identify the species, provide detailed information about physical characteristics, habitat, growth requirements, uses, conservation status, and interesting facts to help you better understand and appreciate botanical diversity.

 Upload or capture a plant image